SuperEvilMegacorp/vainglory-assets/source/includes/_authentication.md

 # Authorization

-> To specify the Headers key, use this code:
+> To specify the Headers, use this code:

 ```shell
   # With shell, you can just pass the correct header with each request